m2mlight/m2mData/README.md

  void sendAlertEmail(String api_key, float value=-1);

-c) Parameters:

- // Return the value of a parameter which is identified with "api_key"

- String readParameter(String api_key);

- // Update the "value" of a parameter which is identified with "api_key"

- void updateParameter(String api_key, String value);

 B. When arduino is connected to a GSM shield like SIM900, you have the following functions:

-a) Sensors:

 // Store a "value" of a sensor which is identified with "api_key"

 void sendValueSIM900(String api_key, float value);

-b) Alerts:

-// Send an email of an alert which is identified with "api_key".
-If
-// "value" is different from -1 then message includes this "value"

-void sendAlertEmailSIM900(String api_key, float value=-1);

-c) Parameters:

-// Update the "value" of a parameter which is identified with "api_key"

-void updateParameterSIM900(String api_key, String value);